 A floating lid is a top pocket attached to the pack using 4 webbing straps instead of being sewn to the back panel like a hinge.
 They’re often used in winter to compress bulky objects like sleeping pads, tent bodies, or rope between the top pocket and the top of your pack bag.

 When carrying very heavy gear, floating lids help you keep it closely aligned with your spine and your strongest core muscles rather than along the sides or back of your pack where it can throw you off-balance.
 They also provide much needed vertical compression to keep your load compact and balanced.
+Most backpacks let you remove the floating lid pocket when it’s not needed and leave it at home.
+Some manufacturers also make roll-top backpacks packs that come with an optional floating top lid so you get the best of both worlds.
+The Granite Gear Crown 2 60 is a good example of this.

 Shovel pockets are open pockets sewn onto the back of a pack that you can stuff gear, like snowshoes, crampons, or layers into for easy access.
 They’re quite similar to backpacks that have stretchy mesh pockets actually, but more rugged when it comes to storing gear that has sharp pointy teeth.